Chapter 9

 For online retailers, it is a straightforward way to help shoppers get a better sense of a product’s size, design, and overall vibe.
 This brief interaction can have a significant impact.
 It builds trust, keeps people interested, and often leads to fewer returns.

-In this section, we’ll unpack what AR product models are, how they actually work, and the different types and formats you can use for your brand.
+In this section, we'll unpack what AR product models are, how they actually work, and the different types and formats available for brands to use.

 What Is Product AR?